jeffhammett/tor-scripts/README.md

 _checktorip.sh_

-Takes the IP and port of the server and the name of the log file as input.
+Takes the name of the log file as input.
 Greps the log file for access from Tor exit nodes.
-Requires wget and sends IP to Tor to get exit node list.
+Requires wget to get exit node list.

 -------------